Lattice-Driven Electronic Structure Reconstruction in the Commensurate CDW Phase of 1T-Ta$S_2$

 In the present calculations, rev-vdW-DF2 vdW corrections has been included in the structural calculations due to the size and lower symmetry in the distorted superlattice unit cell CCDW phase for better computational accuracy.
 We optimize the atomic positions within the superlattice providing slight in-plane displacements randomly within 1-3$\%$ to Ta atoms to break the symmetry.
 The atoms relaxed to a CCDW phase spontaneously.
 Thus, the PLD transforms the normal 1T phase into the CCDW phase, leading to SOD cluster formation.
 For clarity and better understanding, surface states of Wannier bands are plotted in both cases (shown in Figure \ref{fig-5}) and compared with Wannier90 band structure to realize the instability in the CCDW phase.
 It is obvious to notice the effect of Fermi energy on FSN of the CCDW phases which is shown for various Fermi energies (refer to Figure \ref{fig-6}), where the Fermi surface elliptical pockets are showing change in shape.
 We have plotted the band structure and partial DOS for bulk (shown in Figure \ref{fig-7}) and monolayer (shown in Figure \ref{fig-8}) phase.

-Bulk CCDW states start forming BY unit cells that are commensurate with the original 1T phase of Ta$S_2$ bulk structure.
+Bulk CCDW states start forming by unit cells that are commensurate with the original 1T phase of Ta$S_2$ bulk structure.
 The initial cell volume and lattice positions follow high-symmetry structure based undistorted unit cell (P-3m1 space group 164), which is considered as the normal phase at room temperature and no signature of distortions.
-Here in this undistorted unit cell, we add slight \textit{in-plane} displacements randomly to all the \textit{in-plane} coordinates of Ta atoms ranging from 1 to 3$\%$.
-This addition imposes periodic lattice distortions on the structure creating suitable platform to gain CCDW phase superlattice unit cell.
-This distorted unit cell undergoes full cell relaxation in the framework of the DFT simulation.
-Figure \ref{fig-7} shows the electronic band structure and partial DOS (PDOS) plots for bulk CCDW phase, where as the monolayer counterpart are shown in Figure \ref{fig-8}.
+Small discrepancies between peak positions in the density of states and flat bands in the band structure arise from k-point sampling and broadening used in DOS calculations.
+Figure \ref{fig-7} shows the electronic band structure and partial density of states (PDOS) for the bulk CCDW phase, while the corresponding results for the monolayer are presented in Figure \ref{fig-8}.